VVittgenstein/Rutgers-BetterCourseSchedulePlanner/docs/query_api_contract.md

 - **Versioning**: A single `v1` namespace.
 We express this by prefixing every route with `/api` and embedding `version` in the response body.
 - **Pagination envelope**: Every list endpoint returns `{ meta, data }`. `meta` contains `page`, `pageSize`, `total`, `hasNext`, `generatedAt`, and `version`.
 - **Filtering semantics**: Unless otherwise noted, filters are ANDed together.
 Multi-valued parameters (arrays) default to OR semantics within the same field.
+- **Meeting-day semantics**: When meeting-day filters are provided, sections with meetings outside the requested day set are excluded (subset, not intersection).
 - **Time units**: Meeting start/end filters use minutes since midnight (local campus time) to stay consistent with `section_meetings.start_minutes`.
 - **Error shape**: Errors use `{ error: { code, message, traceId, details? } }`, the same `traceId` is echoed on the `X-Trace-Id` response header, and `details` stays an array of strings for validation errors so UI code can enumerate issues.